- Verbredende minor

 - develop and strengthen your creativity, teamwork, project, communication, research, writing, intervision, and presentation skills.

 There is no study specific background needed for this course.
 We highly encourage students of different disciplines to take part in this course.
 An interest in, or experience with (business) administration and (project) management is suggested.
+We will provide additional literature resources for students with non-business background.

 The course consists of several phases: